LiamLlamazares/math_blog/_posts/2022-06-10-Malliavin-Calculus-2.md

 We now know what the Skorohod expansion is, how to characterize it, and its main properties.
 In the next post, we will construct the Malliavin derivative as its adjoint.
-A pdf of version of this page is provided below:
-<object data="/assets/Skorohod.pdf" width="1000" height="1000" type='application/pdf'></object>